networknt/light-doc/content/en/tool/light-bot/how-it-works.md

 There are two types of classes: command and task.

-A command is a fine-grained action that focuses on only one specific job.
-For example, create a branch for a Git repository.
+A command is a fine-grained action that focuses on only one specific job, for example, creating a branch for a Git repository.
 It has its configuration on how the action should be taken, but usually, they don't work independently.
 All commands are located in the exec-core module cmd folder.

 A task is a group of commands glued together with a configuration file to define the sequence and logic for the command executions.
 For example, the create-branch task will call the following commands to complete.